 Different categories of risk areas

-For entry requirements, the following categories of risk areas are defined by the German Robert Koch-Institute https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_[..] :
+For entry requirements, at present only two categories of risk areas are defined by the German Robert Koch-Institute https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html:

 Digital entry registration

-Persons from the age of 6 years from high-risk (1) and variant of concern areas (3) must fill out a digital entry application before entering Germany (www.einreiseanmeldung.de) and carry the registration certificate with them on entry.
+Persons from the age of 6 years from high-risk (1) and variant of concern areas (2) must fill out a digital entry application before entering Germany (www.einreiseanmeldung.de) and carry the registration certificate with them upon entry.
 If, in exceptional cases, it is not possible to carry out a digital entry notification, travellers must instead complete the following substitutive notification on paper https://www.bundesgesundheitsministerium.de/fileadmin/Dateien/3_Downloads/C/Coronavirus/Infoblatt/2021/Englisch.pdf.
 Please note that fraudulent entry registration websites are currently in circulation.
 The operators of these websites pretend to carry out the digital entry registration for travellers and to transmit the data to the authorities; a fee is charged for the services.
 Therefore, only use the website www.einreiseanmeldung.de for the digital entry application, which is always free of charge.
 Only the proofs of the digital entry declaration generated by this website are accepted during controls.

-Vaccinated persons and those recovered from a Covid-19 infection in the past 6 months do not have to present a negative test result upon entry, unless they come from a variant of concern area (https://www.bundesregierung.de/breg-de/themen/coronavirus/faq-reisen-173503[..]).
+Vaccinated persons and those recovered from a Covid-19 infection in the past 3 months do not have to present a negative test result upon entry, unless they come from a variant of concern area (https://www.bundesregierung.de/breg-de/themen/coronavirus/faq-reisen-1735032).
 In any case, they have to present their proof of vaccination or recovery.
-For non-vaccinated travellers, a general obligation to present a negative test result upon entry applies, regardless whether they come from a risk area or not.
+For non-vaccinated travellers, a general obligation to present a negative antigen or PCR-test result upon entry applies, regardless whether they come from a risk area or not.
 Please note that antigen tests are no longer accepted, if you are coming from a variant of concern area.
 The test may not be older than 48 hours before entry for an antigen test and 72 hours for a PCR-test.
 In countries where there are few opportunities for testing, airlines may offer the tests or have them carried out by third parties.

 In addition, for those arriving from variant of concern or high-risk areas, the proof of vaccination, recovery from Covid-19 or the negative test result has to be presented to the competent health authorities after arrival.
 Incoming travellers living in Münster need to send the relevant certification to the mail address firstname.lastname@example.org within 48 hours from their arrival.

 Important: To be considered fully vaccinated, the vaccine used has to be approved in Germany.
-At present, the four vaccines produced by BioNTech Pfizer, Moderna, AstraZeneca and Johnson & Johnson (https://www.pei.de/DE/arzneimittel/impfstoffe/covid-19/covid-19-node.html;jsessionid=B7F0A7A9E1D2FAEE6AEDBF8A960CCD5A.intranet241) are included.
+At present, the five vaccines produced by BioNTech Pfizer, Moderna, AstraZeneca, Johnson & Johnson and Novavax (https://www.pei.de/DE/arzneimittel/impfstoffe/covid-19/covid-19-node.html;jsessionid=B7F0A7A9E1D2FAEE6AEDBF8A960CCD5A.intranet241) are included.
 In Non-EU countries, vaccination may also have been carried out with equivalent vaccines.
 An overview of the vaccines and their approval in the EU and Germany can be found here: https://reopen.europa.eu/static/COVID-19_VACCINES_3rd_countries_v2_05012022.xlsx

-The proof of recovery of a previous infection with the SARS-CoV-2 coronavirus, must be issued in written or digital form in German, English, French, Italian or Spanish and be based on laboratory diagnostics as a positive nucleic acid test (PCR, PoC-PCR or other nucleic acid amplification test methods), performed no less than 28 days and no more than six months previously.
+The proof of recovery of a previous infection with the SARS-CoV-2 coronavirus, must be issued in written or digital form in German, English, French, Italian or Spanish.
+It has to be based on laboratory diagnostics as a positive nucleic acid test (PCR, PoC-PCR or other nucleic acid amplification test methods), performed no less than 28 days and no more than 90 days previously.

 Regardless of the test result, in certain cases there is a quarantine obligation, which the state of NRW applies as follows:

-The current entry quarantine obligation applies up to and including 10 November 2021.
+The current entry quarantine obligation applies up to and including 31 May 2022.
 Therefore, inform yourself about eventual updates.
 In general, only a few categories of persons are exempt from the quarantine or testing obligation.
-Further information on entering and returning to Münster can be found here: https://www.muenster.de/corona_faq.html.
+Further information on arrival in and returning to Münster can be found here: https://www.muenster.de/corona_faq.html (in German only).